-There are a vast amount of World War One records available online.
-Use this quick guide to WWI records for genealogy to ensure you’ve completed a comprehensive search for your military ancestor.
-Save (or pin to Pinterest) the below infographic.
+There are a vast amount of World War One records for genealogy available online.
+Use this quick guide to WWI records to ensure you’ve completed a comprehensive search for your military ancestors.

 1. Always Check the Card Catalogue